Do you work with or do business with Indians? Do you sometimes find it confusing?

 These are based on common experiences faced by, mainly North American and European, foreigners shared in cultural awareness training.

 If you don’t understand hierarchy in Indian culture, you’ll never understand Indians.
 Hierarchy impacts everything from behaviour to decision making.
-It’s crucial foreigners appreciate how respect and deference are shown to superiors and how they controls the flow of information.
+It’s crucial foreigners appreciate how respect and deference are shown to superiors and how they control the flow of information.

 b.
 ‘Yes’ Culture